 Tear Duct OccluderTM is an FDA approved Rx only noninvasive device which is intended to temporarily occlude the nasolacrimal ducts in adult patients to help reduce outflow through the nasolacrimal ducts.
 Federal law restricts this device to sell by or on the order of a licensed eye care professional.
 The primary users of this device would be glaucoma, cataract and dry-eye patients,

 Currently, performing manual nasolacrimal occlusion following eyedrop instillation has been well-advised in ophthalmology community for it will:

-Maximize the benefits and Prevent bitter aftertaste from eyedrops.
+Maximize the Benefits and Prevent Dysgeusia (bitter aftertaste) from eyedrops.

 Now, it has been clinically proven that Tear Duct Occluder can perform the same effectively, safely and more consistently.
 See “Physician” Page for more clinical information.